Michael Wigge: Biography

 In 2003, Wigge returned to Germany to work on the comedy program The Chancellor’s Bungalow on WDR.
-He portrayed the satirical reporter “Dr. Wigge”doing interviews with the Chancellor of Germany and the President of Germany.
+He portrayed the satirical reporter “Dr. Wigge” doing interviews with the Chancellor of Germany and the President of Germany.

 From 2004 to 2006, Wigge interviewed celebrities for Sarah Kuttner – Die Show (VIVA and MTV).
 Under the heading “Wigge on a Mission” he conducted interviews using insane quirks and confusing statements.
-Ben Stiller wants to cancel the interview, Hale Berry puts Wigge's eyelash in her décolleté and Angelina Jolie calls him a “crazy but fantastic man”.
+Ben Stiller wants to cancel the interview, Halle Berry puts Wigge's eyelash in her décolleté and Angelina Jolie calls him a “crazy but fantastic man”.

 Wigge also appeared on the ARD Morning Show”as a special reporter for the Olympics Summer Games and the 2004 European Football Championship.
 Wigge also produced Wigge BIG in Japan (VIVA, 2004) and Kulturschock (MTV, 2006).
 While produced Kulturschock, Wigge lived with the Sanema Indians in the Amazon rain forest.